DaniDiscord/Dani-Server-Utils/README.md

 Some of the current commands include:

-- !g for googling queries;
-- !inactive for setting staff active and inactive roles
+- a manager for our staff applications (/staffapp)
-- !loa for the legend of ash
-- !cb to put pre written code into code blocks
-  As well any other specific commands that are found to be beneficial to the community.
+- a link detection feature
+- server channel configuration commands (like /autoslow, /poll, and /anchor)
+- and more to come!

-**NOTE**: You should run `yarn install` in the root after pulling, every time in case of there being dependency changes.
+**NOTE**: You should run `bun i` in the root after pulling, every time in case of there being dependency changes.